-A project where students get to design and write a persuasive advertisements for their own popcorn flavour and 3D popcorn container.
+A project in which students design and write a persuasive advertisement for their own popcorn flavour as well as a 3D popcorn container.

 Let’s go to Colossal Cinemas, the best cinema around!

 This teaching resource is a project for students to get creative and think about what unique popcorn flavour they would like to engineer.
-Students will need to create a flavour, design a 3D container with the template provided and then create advertisement resources to promote and tempt the flavour to potential customers to make sure it is a huge success!
+Students will need to create a flavour, design a 3D container with the template provided, and then create advertisement resources to promote a tempting new flavour to potential customers and make sure it is a huge success!